andreikop/enki/index.md

 * Intuitive and clear interface.
 Works out of the box.
 You don't have to read a lot of docs
 * Hacker friendly.
-Minimize your mouse usage and work quicker.
+You don't need your mouse for coding
 * Minimalistic interface.
 Screen is used for code, not for bells and whistles.
 * Powerful.
 Smart.
 * Extensible.
 Missing feature or language support?
 Don't create a new IDE, create a plugin